AndreWohnsland/CocktailBerry/docs/addons.md

 ### Accessing Default Database

-There are cases you want to persistently store your data.
+There are scenarios where you want to persistently store your data.
 You can either define your own database location and use a framework to your liking, or use the default CocktailBerry database.
 If you want to use the default database, import the `DB_COMMANDER` object.
 The handler attribute have the `query_database` command as an abstraction to interact with the database.